Herbal medicine

-Herbal medicine (also herbalism) is the study of pharmacognosy and the use of medicinal plants, which are a basis of traditional medicine.
-With worldwide research into pharmacology, some herbal medicines have been translated into modern remedies, such as the anti-malarial group of drugs called artemisinin isolated from Artemisia annua, a herb that was known in Chinese medicine to treat fever.
-There is limited scientific evidence for the safety and efficacy of plants used in 21st century herbalism, which generally does not provide standards for purity or dosage.
-The scope of herbal medicine commonly includes fungal and bee products, as well as minerals, shells and certain animal parts.
-Herbal medicine is also called phytomedicine or phytotherapy.
+Herbal medicine (also called herbalism, phytomedicine or phytotherapy) is the study of pharmacognosy and the use of medicinal plants, which are a basis of traditional medicine.
+Scientific evidence for the effectiveness of many herbal treatments remains limited, prompting ongoing regulatory evaluation and research into their safety and efficacy.
+Standards for purity or dosage are generally not provided.
+The scope of herbal medicine sometimes includes fungal and bee products, as well as minerals, shells and certain animal parts.